Chow groups of tensor triangulated categories: Tensor triangular cycle groups and Chow groups in modular representation theory

-\end{prop} From this it follows that the complexity of $\mathrm{M}_n(J)$ is~$\leq 1$.
-As it is not projective, it must therefore have complexity~1. \end{rem}

-The following statement is an immediate consequence of Lemma \ref{oddcomplexity} and Lemma \ref{evencomplexity}: \begin{cor} The indecomposable $kG$-modules of odd dimension are exactly the indecomposable modules of complexity~2.
+The following is a direct consequence of Lemma \ref{oddcomplexity} and Lemma~\ref{evencomplexity}: \begin{cor} The indecomposable $kG$-modules of odd dimension are exactly the indecomposable modules of complexity~2.
 The non-projective indecomposable $kG$-modules of even dimension are exactly the indecomposable modules of complexity~1.

 \end{cor}